XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/clustering.md

 ---
 html: clustering.html
 parent: networks-and-servers.html
+seo:
-blurb: Run rippled servers in a cluster to share the load of cryptography between them.
+    description: Run rippled servers in a cluster to share the load of cryptography between them.
 labels:
   - Core Server
 ---